karolsojko/BinaryThinkingLastfmBundle/README.md

 Status
 ======

-The Bundle handles now only API methods for following contexts:
+The Bundle handles now only API methods for following contexts (Please see milestones on GitHub):
 - Album
 - Artist